MegaMosquito/web-hello/README.md

 # web-hello

-Extremely simple HTTP server that responds on port 80 with a hello message.
+Extremely simple HTTP server (written in C) that responds on port 8000 with a hello message.